Kinsta Premium WordPress HostingFrom $30/month

 When you take into account the level of performance, reliability, scalability, and security you get, the cost for Kinsta hosting is actually very reasonable.

-If you are worried about the costs, you can try out Kinsta risk-free.
+Still not sure?
+Try out Kinsta risk-free.
 They offer a 30-day money back guarantee.

 Accessing the support team was very easy.
 There was a personally branded chat window in our Kinsta Dashboard letting us know they were there to help.
 Also on the dashboard was a link to the Kinsta User Guide.
 This directed us to their online knowledge base with common questions categorized by popular topics.